Table of contents

-Developers and system administrators don’t see eye to eye on a lot of things, but they do agree that their customers on the business side of the house frequently pull them in two different directions.
+Developers and system administrators don’t always see eye to eye on a lot of things, but they do agree that their customers on the business side of the house frequently pull them in different directions.
 On the one hand, business users demand change—new features, new services, new revenue streams—as fast as possible.
-At the same time, they also want a system that is stable and free from interruptions.
+At the same time, they also want a system that is stable and free from outages and interruptions.
 That creates a problem where companies feel like they have to choose between delivering changes quickly and dealing with an unstable production environment, or maintaining a stable, but stale environment.

 Not surprisingly, neither choice is acceptable to enterprise executives.
-And more importantly, neither allows a business to provide the best solutions it can to it’s customers.
+And, more important, neither allows a business to provide the best solutions it can to its customers.

-Developers are all too willing to push out software faster and faster—after all, that’s what they are typically hired to accomplish.
-Operations, on the other hand, knows that rapid-fire changes without proper safeguards threaten to destabilize the system, which goes directly against their charter.
+Developers are willing to push out software faster and faster—after all, that’s what they are typically hired to accomplish.
+Operations, on the other hand, knows that rapid-fire changes without proper safeguards could destabilize the system, which goes directly against their charter.

-DevOps was created to resolve this dilemma by integrating everyone associated with software development and deployment—business users, developers, test engineers, security engineers, system administrators, and sometimes others—into a single, highly automated workflow with a laser focus: Rapid delivery of highquality software that meets all user requirements while maintaining the integrity and stability of the entire system.
+DevOps was created to resolve this dilemma by integrating everyone associated with software development and deployment—business users, developers, test engineers, security engineers, system administrators, and sometimes others—into a single, highly automated workflow with a shared focus: Rapid delivery of high-quality software that meets all user requirements while maintaining the integrity and stability of the entire system.

 How do these disparate groups join forces?
 By subscribing to a common set of principles that transcends traditional discipline boundaries and roles, for example: